 Photo credit: Gurunavi

 While they vary, expect lots of music, sakura-themed food (read: PINK), sake, and good vibes.
-There’ll be more people around the parks, and loads of merchants tapping on this yearly affair.
+There’ll be more people around the parks and loads of merchants tapping on this yearly affair.
 As if they aren’t friendly enough, locals appear to be even friendlier during this period!

-Hope you found our Ultimate Cherry Blossom Japan Guide useful.
+We hope you found our Ultimate Cherry Blossom Japan Guide useful.
 Do check back as we will continually update this page every year!

 Any Japan cherry blossom tips we missed out on?
 Let us know in the comments below! 🙂

-The Cherry Blossom during the spring is amazing.
+1. The Cherry Blossom during the spring is amazing.

 We took spectacular photos and enjoyed a wonderful family trip.